 For comparison purposes it is the convention to assign "half-time, half-life" values to aircraft, which represent the value of an aircraft that is halfway between the expensive major maintenance events.
-The adjustments are based on industry average costs, and normally would include an adjustment for the time remaining to a "C" check, time remaining to landing gear overhaul, time remaining to APU overhaul, time since heavy shop visit on the engines and for the life remaining on engine life limited parts.
-For the four aircraft that are in service, we have made adjustments based on the maintenance consumed.
-For the yet-to-be delivered aircraft, the values are "full-time, full-life" which assumes that all checks and overhauls have maximum time remaining.
+The adjustments are based on industry average costs, and normally would include an adjustment for the time remaining to a "C" check, time remaining to a "D" check, time remaining to landing gear overhaul, time remaining to APU overhaul, time since heavy shop visit on the engines and for the life remaining on engine life limited parts.